March 17, 2021

-In this post, we will introduce a novel form of poetic wordplay.
+In this post, we will continue with our exemplification of "palinku"s, our novel form of poetic wordplay.
 Inspired by Japanese haiku poetry, this new form is used for a terse verse with a total of 17 syllables displayed on three lines.
-Unlike its classic Japanese analogue, this concoction does not mandate the precise distribution of the syllables among the three lines, but does stipulate that each word in the poem be included in a palindromic phrase or sentence in English (i.e. one that can be read either forwards or backwards).
+Unlike its classic Japanese analogue, the format does not mandate the precise distribution of the syllables among the three lines, but does stipulate that each word in the poem be included in a palindromic phrase or sentence in English (i.e. one that can be read either forwards or backwards).

 No comments: